-The winning companies invested in technology and information systems such as computer-based modeling that armed them with the ability to gain insights into their key value drivers and manage them efficiently.
+The winning companies invested in technology and information systems and financial management solutions such as computer-based modeling that armed them with the ability to gain insights into their key value drivers and manage them efficiently.
 The poorly performing companies in the post-recession did not have access to such responsive information systems.

 Collaboration with customer for enhanced value proposition

 The winners of recession reached out to their customers to understand their challenges more closely and gathered information on the precise customer needs.
 This enabled them to gain critical customer insights and create new products and services uniquely suited to the customer requirements during the downturn.